 This contraceptive sits in Group 1 and has the same hormonal ingredient as:

-Bleeding patterns are very unpredictable in the first 3 months of using progestogen-only pills like Feanolla.
+Bleeding patterns are unpredictable with progestogen only pills such as Desogestrel.
 Science isn't quite sure why this happens, although we think it's that the vessels in the womb lining become more fragile and the womb lining becomes thinner over time.
-After using the progestogen-only pill for 12 months, 5 in 10 women may have very infrequent or even no periods at all.
+After using the progestogen only pill for about 12 months, about half of women may have infrequent or even no periods at all.
 For some women this is disconcerting, others love it!
 But it is a normal side effect.
-If your bleeding pattern suddenly, changes consider doing a pregnancy test.
+If your bleeding pattern suddenly changes, consider doing a pregnancy test.

 Can Feanolla cause weight gain?